JavaFXpert/quantum-music-playground/README.md

 ### Transposing musical pitches

 By default, the lowest note in the musical sequence grid is C, playing in the key of C. To play in another musical key, select the number of semitones to transpose in the **Transpo** slider.
-As shown in the following image, when the key is transposed the musical pitches in the column to the left of the musical sequence grid change appropriately.
+As shown in the following image, when the key is transposed the musical pitches in the column to the left of the musical sequence grid change accordingly.

 ![Quantum Music Playground screenshot](./images/qmp_transpose.png)